noseglid/canumb/README.md

   * Hexadecimal to Octal
   * Hexadecimal to Decimal

 Canumb supports [arbitrary precision][ArbitraryPrecision], you may convert a number of any size.
 Well, the algorithm is slow so less than 1000 digits.
 But that's still very large numbers.
 Very useful for those long network protocol bit-streams.

+The binary output may also be aligned (both the service and the frontend supports this), so you can group them for easier digestion.
+Typically 8 bits (1 byte) per group.

 Only unsigned numbers at this point, feel free to help out improve support.